IHE/RAD.IRA/input/pagecontent/rad-x10.md

 - `issue[0].details.coding[0].code` shall be the `event.id` of the event that triggered the error, or a generated ID for non-event triggered errors
 - `issue[0].details.coding[1].code` shall be the `event`.`hub.event` of the event that triggered the error, or `synncerror` for non-event triggered errors
 - `issue[0].details.coding[2].code` shall be the Receiver's `subscriber.name`

+If the Manager initiated the `syncerror` event because it initially accepted the context or content change request (i.e. responded with a `202` Accepted respond) but later rejected the request, then the Manager shall send the `syncerror` event only to the original requesting Sender.

 If the Manager initiated the `syncerror` event because it detected a websocket connection issue with the Receiver, then the Manager shall unsubscribe the Receiver and drop the websocket connection.